Aurora2500/hpi-a11y/report.md

 # Reduce short-term memory load

 Both sites are fairly good in this regard.
 Upon opening either site, the last song played is displayed in the playback controller at the bottom, letting the user to continue listening where they stopped in the last session.
+And in adition, the landing sites of both of these web apps